 If an application for endorsement is unsuccessful and the applicant thinks that a mistake has been made, they can ask for a review of this decision (known as an ‘endorsement review’).
 Full guidance on endorsement reviews can be found in the Home Office’s guidance for applicants.

 If the Home Office refuses a stage 2 application, the applicant can request a review of this decision (known as an ‘administrative review’).
 More information about administrative reviews can be found on the GOV.UK website.

 The Global Talent visa is not the only way for architects to be granted visas – if an application for endorsement is unsuccessful or you do not believe you will meet the criteria for endorsement, you may be able to obtain a visa to come to the UK through another route, if you meet the criteria for that route.

 More detailed information on other routes available can be found on the UK Visas & Immigration (UKVI) website.

 What is the RIBA’s role?

-Arts Council England is the Designated Competent Body which advises the Home Office on whether applicants in the field of arts and culture meet the eligibility criteria to be endorsed for a Tier 1 (Exceptional Talent) visa.
+Arts Council England is the Designated Competent Body which advises the Home Office on whether applicants in the field of arts and culture meet the eligibility criteria to be endorsed for a Global Talent visa.
 Arts Council England also partner with specialist sector bodies who provide specialist assessment for certain sectors.

-Applying for a Tier 1 (Exceptional Talent) visa is a two-stage process.
+Applying for a Global Talent visa is a two-stage process.
 Following assessment by the RIBA, Arts Council England will advise UK Visas & Immigration (UKVI) on whether an applicant can be endorsed as possessing exceptional talent or promise.
 UKVI will then decide whether or not to grant entry to an applicant following a Stage Two application.
-Endorsement from the RIBA is dependent but not decisive as to whether a visa is granted.
+Endorsement from the RIBA is necessary but not decisive as to whether a visa is granted.